stibinator/DuAEF_Duik_Docs/src/docs/duik-16-changelog.md

 ## 16.2.2 (in development)

+#### Improvements

+- The system used to display the news has been improved for better performance and better UI.

 #### Fixes

 - Added a workaround for an *After Effects* bug in 17.0.0 (2020): when controller are extracted using master properties, a keyframe is added on the master property (only for this specific version of *After Effects*), which fixes the controllers not rotating correctly.